Shannon Gaels GAA: 1980s

-Barren years followed and the only major success of the eighties was the Banner cup victory in 1986.
-On 15 May 1984 the club were proud to open Shannon Gaels Park.
+Barren years followed and the only major success of the 1980s was the Banner cup victory in 1986.
+On 15 May 1984 the club opened Shannon Gaels Park.
 It was the brainchild of Tommy Lorigan who died before it was completed.

-The facilities provided were some of the most modern in the county.
-The clubhouse had four changing rooms complete with shower facilities, a spacious meeting room and a referees changing room.
+The updated facilities included additions to the clubhouse, four changing rooms with shower facilities, a meeting room and a referees changing room.

 1990s

-In the nineties, where the club enjoyed still more under age success.
-One u-12 title, four u-16 titles, and three u-21 titles were won, while in 1999 Noel Kennedy captained a talented Intermediate team to glory.
+In the nineties, where the club had a number of under-age successes.
+One u-12 title, four u-16 titles, and three u-21 titles were won, while in 1999 Noel Kennedy captained the Intermediate team to glory.

 2000s

-However this success was not properly built on and the excitement of the first senior championship campaign in ten years seemed to have a negative effect on the team as they lost the championship opener to Lissycasey.

 The year 2001 brought about a new structure for the senior championship.
 Groups of four were to play off in a round robin series with the top two teams going forward to the quarter-finals.
 A victory in the round-robin stage (over Wolfe Tones) was followed by defeats to Éire Óg and Miltown Malbay and this saw the Gaels competing in the Senior B championship.
 Defeats by Liscannor (after a replay), St Breckan's and, finally, Corofin resulted in relegation back to Intermediate level.

 The Intermediate Championship was annexed in 2002 after victories over Kildysart, Kilfenora, Coolmeen and Michael Cusack's.
 So the Gaels were back in Senior ranks once again.
-In the 2003 Senior Championship the Gaels exceeded the expectations of many by qualifying from their group and reaching the quarter final.
-Led by a management team of Anthony Daly, Mickey Cahill and Mick O'Shea, the Gaels fought an amazing battle with St Senan's Kilkee in the quarter final and were unlucky not to proceed to the semi-final as they drew their first match with Kilkee.
+In the 2003 Senior Championship the Gaels exceeded the expectations of many by qualifying from their group and reaching the quarter-final.
+Led by a management team of Anthony Daly, Mickey Cahill and Mick O'Shea, the Gaels fought an amazing battle with St Senan's Kilkee in the quarter-final and were unlucky not to proceed to the semi-final as they drew their first match with Kilkee.
 The Gaels were defeated by Kilkee in the replay and Kilkee went on to win the county title.

-The following year, Fergie Tuohy replaced Anthony Daly in the management set up and the team went one step further by reaching the semi-final where they faced eventual champions Kilmurry Ibrickane.
+The following year, the club reached the semi-final where they faced eventual champions Kilmurry Ibrickane.
 After a bright start, the Gaels challenge faltered and were eventually well beaten.